syednaved1/Ca1/README.md

 hard drives are all measured in a server's unique configuration.
 The dedicated hosting solution that they use for their website comes at an extremely high cost.

-In addition, the middleware stack at Animation Explainer is shaky; it links the company's mainframe to an enterprise service bus (ESB), on top of which developers toiled to create and install a collection of REST APIs.
-These legacy systems are typically crucial components of the underlying infrastructure, but their upkeep is prohibitively expensive.
+In addition, the middleware stack at Animation Explainer is shaky; These legacy systems are typically crucial components of the underlying infrastructure, but their upkeep is prohibitively expensive.
 They are typically quite complicated and were not made to work with other kinds of technology.
 As a result, many businesses choose a complex architecture of middleware as well as connectors to enable them to construct upon core technology developed for various purposes and at different times.

 ## Recommendations